 There are other costs that you need to consider whether you’re doing the Mount Everest trek solo or with a group.
 These can include:

 Smartphone/Electronic Device Charging Costs

 A little bit of electricity use here and there isn’t a problem is it?
 Unfortunately, it is when you’re climbing to these heights – and especially in high season when more people want to do exactly that.
 Typically, charging your electronic devices might cost you anywhere between $1-6 per battery per hour.
-Solar chargers or battery power banks are worth considering.
+Solar backpack and power banks are worth considering.

 Hot Showers/Toilet Paper